roadtrippers/bitrise-jira-step-ios/README.md

 ## How to use this Step

-This will need to be added to you bitrise.yml file in direct git clone fashion.
+This will need to be added to your bitrise.yml file in `direct git clone` fashion.

 Ex.
 ```